-It works for a while but there’s a point when you become stale.
-That’s why you must spare some time just to experiment with new ideas.
+Inevitably there comes a point when your art becomes stale.
+That’s why you must spare some time for art experiments to come up with new ideas and different types of drawing.
 How else can you maintain your interest if nothing ever evolves?

 One of the joys of making art is discovering something new and pushing the boundaries of what you thought possible.
 The excitement, and highs, can last for days when you make a breakthrough.

 It’s so important to dream even if it’s just doodling on a notepad.
-It’s only by freeing up your mind and experimenting with new techniques, compositions, and media, that you can really progress.
+It’s only by freeing up your mind and experimenting with new techniques, compositions, and media, that you can really progress to the next level.